waelbt/ft_transcendence/README.md

-Since I can't directly navigate or view external URLs, including GitHub repositories, I'll help you draft a general README file for a project called `ft_transcendence`.
-You can modify the details as per the actual content and features of the repository:

----

 # FT Transcendence

 Welcome to the repository for FT Transcendence, a full-stack web application designed for multiplayer ping pong games.
 This project encompasses a robust set of features including user authentication, real-time gameplay, chat functionality, and administrative controls.